 If you hold the Shift key pressed while dragging the corner of a box or ellipse, the shape will be constrained to a square or circle.

-You can modify a shape's line width, line color, and background color in the Appearance section of the properties pane.
+You can modify a shape's properties in the Appearance section of the properties pane.
 Which properties are available will depend on whether a line, ellipe, or box is selected.

 The Line Width field controls the width of the line shape, and the width of the line that surrounds the box and ellipse shapes.
 If you don't want a line around a box or ellipse, set the Line Width to 0.
-The line width is based on 100% zooming.
-A line with of 1 pixel will be one pixel wide at 100% zooming.
+The line width is based on 100% zooming (i.e., a line width of 1 pixel will be one pixel wide at 100% zooming).

 The Line Color field controls the color of the lines used in the box, ellipse, and line.

-The Background Color field controls the fill color of the box and ellipse.
-If you don't want the box or ellipse filled will color, set the Background Color to white.
+The Fill Color field controls the fill color of the box and ellipse.
+If you don't want the box or ellipse filled will color, set the items Opacity to 0%.

 You can use the "line" shape to create the appearance of an edge.
 In this illustration, a slack point was used to position the rope on the line.